wetryingtodorock/getblock-docs/en/rpc-service/sol/json-rpc/sol_getConfirmedBlock.md

 ---
-title: sol:getConfirmedBlock \[POST\] {disallowed}
+title: sol:getConfirmedBlock  {disallowed} - Solana
-description: DEPRECATED Please use getBlock instead This method is expected to beremoved in solana-core v2.0Returns identity and transaction information about a confirmed block inthe ledger
+description: Example code for the sol:getConfirmedBlock  {disallowed} json-rpc method. Сomplete guide on how to use sol:getConfirmedBlock  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters